Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_08_logical_operators/mat_8.md

 You've mastered combining conditions!
 Next lesson is a **Mini Project: ATM Simulator** where you'll use loops, conditions, and logical operators to build a complete working system.

 **Kuya Miguel:** "You're ready to build something real, Tian!
 Let's put everything together in a practical project."

+---

+## Closing Story

+"Kuya, this is incredible!"
+Tian exclaimed, testing his barangay clearance checker.
+"I just checked if someone has an ID AND paid dues AND has no violations.
+Three conditions at once!"

+Kuya Miguel smiled.
+"That's the power of logical operators.
+Real-world decisions are rarely simple.
+You need to check multiple things: age OR disability status for discounts, income AND collateral for loans.
+AND, OR, and NOT let you express complex logic clearly."

+Tian ran through his loan eligibility program again, watching it handle age ranges and income requirements smoothly.
+"And short-circuit evaluation means it stops checking once the answer is clear?"

+"Exactly.
+It's efficient and safe.
+Now you're ready for the big challenge: building a complete ATM system.
+You'll use loops for the menu, conditions for validation, and logical operators for security.
+Everything comes together."

+Tian's eyes lit up.
+A real project.
+Time to put it all together.

 **Reading time:** ~10 minutes